surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 |  14 | country_ref | option for enabling map view for different values with different geographical locations |
 | 15 | always_filter | to directly define desired filters values in model itself. <b>for example</b> define "always_filter": "STATIONCODE IN ('Station_1','Station_2')"  it retrieves only station 1 and station 2 in analysis data section.|
 | 16 | Time_frame_grouping | If it is enabled as true.
-grouping in dashboard fields is enabled.|
+grouping in dashboard filters is enabled.(applicable only for date fields)|

 <b><i><u>Among the above stated list, the following are the special attributes for user convenience :</u></i></b>